bright/new-www/content/blog/from-theatrical-to-programming-stage-meet-cezary-–-android-developer-with-gymnastics-background.md

 Due to the fact that **we work on a unique SDK**, we can’t go the easy way.
 For example, we don’t use typical protocols here.
 We use **MQTT** to communicate with the backend rather than a common HTTP.
 We also use protocols like **CBOR** & **COAP**.
 To be noted, we base our solution on Bluetooth Low Energy but it is a standard right now.

 Also, we work on **data encryption** and use the **FlatBuffers** library to send data to the backend while limiting network usage.

+## Is hardware important at your job?

+Yes, **we work with pretty cool devices**.
+For example, we work with **Zebra WS50** watches that look like Power Ranger devices. :D It is quite interesting that **some of the devices we work with are built on clean Android (Android Open Source Project)**.
+So while building the software you cannot use simple solutions like Fuse Location providers.
+You need to extract things through GPS on the phone.
+You have to look for many unordinary solutions and it makes this work more interesting.

+## We are seeking an Android developer to join you on this project.
+What kind of person would you see in a project?